-- 51. Minimum reservoir levels may be modified in response to electrical emergency situations or system events that require power generation outside of normal planned operations, equipment malfunction, public safety emergencies or law enforcement activities and abnormally low precipitation patterns.
-The Licensee will consult with USFS, CDFG, USFWS and the State Water Board, and receive approval from the Deputy Director and the Commission for a required plan that describes how reservoir levels will be managed when reservoir levels are so modified. - 52.
-Real-time streamflow and reservoir level information will be made available to the public via the Internet.
+Streamflow and reservoir gaging is required throughout UARP to ensure that minimum instream flows and minimum reservoir levels are in compliance with the requirements of the certification (Condition 6).
+Real-time streamflow and reservoir level information will be made available to the public via the Internet (Condition 7).
 Toll-free telephone numbers will increase opportunities for recreational boating use of both natural spill events and managed flows in UARP stream reaches and within the UARP reservoirs.
-The current schedule for recreational and minimum streamflows will also be provided via the Internet to allow the public to plan their recreational activities in advance.
+The schedule for planned recreational and minimum streamflows will also be provided via the Internet to allow the public to plan their recreational activities in advance.